-- Your robot must demonstrate that it recognizes all zones and zone boundaries. - your robot must be able to detect and seek a moving light source with a reasonable degree of success and efficiency. - Your robot must demonstrate that it has both a defensive and an offensive strategy that are not the same.
+- Your robot must demonstrate that it recognizes all zones and zone boundaries. - Your robot must be able to detect and seek a moving light source with a reasonable degree of success and efficiency.

+- Your robot must demonstrate that it has both a defensive and an offensive strategy that are not the same.
 Both of these strategies must be non-trivial (i.e., a robot that runs around randomly regardless of what's going on does not have a satisfactory strategy).
-The effectiveness of your strategy will count to a certain extent. - Your robot must react to the infrared signals quickly and in the prescribed manner (i.e., start playing when GameStart is sent, transition to an offensive/defensive algorithm on the appropriate signals, etc.) - Your robot must be able to indicate in some way that it has scored a goal.
+The effectiveness of your strategy will count to a certain extent. - Your robot must react to the infrared signals quickly and in the prescribed manner (i.e., start playing when GameStart is sent, transition to an offensive/defensive algorithm on the appropriate signals, pause and restart correctly, utilize sanity check data, wait for one second when switching to defense, etc.).
+You will be penalized for any deviation from the specifications in this document. - Your robot must be able to indicate in some way that it has scored a goal.
 It must not erroneously indicate that it has scored a goal.
 Although this indication will have no bearing on the gameplay during demo day, it will be part of your grade.
 Similarly, your robot must also indicate when it has tagged the other robot.
 A robot on offense should never tag anything, so make sure that doesn't happen. - Your robot should never get stuck out of bounds.
 If it wanders out of bounds, it must immediately find its way back in bounds in a timely manner. - Your program should never crash.
 After receiving the GameOver signal, it should cleanup and exit nicely.

-You must include a paper handin and a copy of your source code with your project.
+You must include a paper handin.
 The paper handin will account for 50% of your grade

 Your paper handin should include a description and drawings/figures of key design elements of your robot.
 You should explain both your offensive and defensive algorithms, and your calibration phase.
 You should explain your design process and the design decisions you made.
 You should explain any problems and difficulties you encountered and how you overcame or worked around them.
+This handin should be slightly more detailed than previous project handins.
+A reader should be able to implement your algorithm based on the information in this writeup.
+(This doesn't mean it has to be longer, just efficient and detailed.
+Please don't leave the writeup until the morning it's due.)
 Please electronically hand in your code as well /course/cs148/bin/cs148_handin robotag.
 One copy of your code will be sufficient for the group.
 (Handin script only works from a Linux machine.)